Skip to main content

 M140 S{TARGET_TEMP}

-• Please note that there are two files, namely eddy.cfg and variables.cfg, which need to be added to the same directory as printer.cfg
+• Please note there are two files named eddy.cfg and variables.cfg that need to be added to the same directory as printer.cfg

 • Loading...

-• If you want Eddy to act as both an automatic leveling sensor and a Z-axis limit switch, and to use the Z axis offset function
+• If you want Eddy to serve as both an auto-leveling sensor and a Z-axis limit switch, and wish to use the Z axis offset function

 • Please add the following configuration at the top of printer.cfg